OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 # **Effects**
 ### **local effects = player.effects()**
---returns a table of effect table, see effect table below.
+--returns a table of effect table, see effect table below.<br/>
 --here is how to go trough the entire list:  for a, effect in pairs(effects) do

 # **Effect Table**